 - A family member lingering in our presence

 Each time we acknowledge love shown by another for us, we give ourselves a shot in the arm of self-worth.
 We begin to realize how important we are in the lives of our family members, and we find more peace and happiness in spite of the pressures of everyday life.

-The Emotional Survival Handbook tells us that our feelings of self-worth are based on what we tell ourselves.
+Our feelings of self-worth are based on what we tell ourselves.
 It is necessary for us to look for and acknowledge positive messages in our environment in order to strengthen and preserve our feelings of self-worth.

 When we acknowledge expressions of love from others and allow them to feed our souls, our feelings of self-worth are strong.
 We are much more likely to recognize and refute negative messages that come to us.
 We are able to keep distorted thought patterns to a minimum.